-Since the college administration took away the DSA benches, many students have been scrambling for a free social space on campus.
-The gazebo behind the Fields art building serves as a haven for many students and is one of Lewis & Clark’s hidden gems.
+Ever since Lewis & Clark’s administration took away the designated smoking areas, many students have been scrambling for a free social space on campus.
+The gazebo behind the Fields art building serves as a haven for many students and is one of LC’s hidden gems.
 Sociology professor Bruce Podobnik built the gazebo with students many years ago, and it is being used exactly how they intended.

 Throughout his life, Podobnik has been somewhat of renegade, trying to create a more free, sustainable, and equitable world.
 He lived in Peru for the first 16 years of his life while his father, a mining executive, was the first person in his life that he clashed with ideologically.